annaguo-bios/annaguo-bios.github.io/_posts/2024-01-05-functional-convergence.md

 ---
 layout: post
-title: A brief overview of von Mise expansion and Donsker class
+title: A light touch on von Mise expansion and Donsker class
 date: 2024-01-4 09:56:00-0400
 description: a reading note (attempted summary) of Fernholz (1983) and Kosorok (2008)
 tags: learning